EricLawtonCA/EricLawtonCA.github.io/workbook/whatexpect.md

 [^fn1]: Oxford English Dictionary

 [^fn2]: I have adapted this from the MAPE loop commonly used in systems engineering, by adding the **D**esign step which is needed to effect real change, but is not yet remotely within the capability of automated systems, regardless of the claims to the contrary of some people working on Artificial Intelligence.
-An Internet search will reveal many examples, such as https://www.mdpi.com/1424-8220/19/13/2996
+An Internet search will reveal many examples, such as [Aldinucci, Marco & Danelutto, Marco & Kilpatrick, Peter & Montangero, Carlo & Semini, Laura.
+(2013).
+Managing Adaptivity in Parallel Systems.
+10.1007/978-3-642-35887-6_11. ](https://www.researchgate.net/figure/MAPE-loop-in-autonomic-management-the-control-flow-is-represented-by-solid-arrow-lines_fig1_236118155)